dlt-hub/verified-sources/sources/google_sheets/README.md

 ## Run the pipeline

-1. Install the requirements by using the following command
+1. Install the requirements by using the following command:

     ```bash
     pip install -r requirements.txt
     ```

-2. Run the pipeline by using the following command
+2. Run the pipeline by using the following command:

     ```bash
     python3 google_sheets_pipelines.py
     ```

-3. Use the following command to make sure that everything loaded as expected.
+3. Use the following command to make sure that everything loaded as expected:

     ```bash
     dlt pipeline google_sheets_pipeline show